Blendify/blender-manual/blender_docs/manual/preferences/file.rst

 Auto Run Python Scripts
    You may choose to ignore these security issues and allow scripts to be executed automatically.
 Excluded Paths
-   Blend files in these folders will *not* automatically run Python scripts.
+   Blend-files in these folders will *not* automatically run Python scripts.
    This can be used to define where blend-files from untrusted sources are kept.

 .. seealso::